aadi1011/AI-ML-Roadmap-from-scratch/CONTRIBUTING.md

 * **Test any new links** you add to resources to verify they function correctly.
 * **Write clear and concise commit messages** that describe your changes.

-## Creating a Pull Request (Using GitHub Web Interface)
+## Creating a Pull Request

-Here's a step-by-step guide on creating a pull request using the GitHub web interface:
+Here's a step-by-step guide on creating a pull request:

 1. **Fork this repository:**

    - Visit this repository's URL: https://github.com/aadi1011/AI-ML-Roadmap-from-scratch
    - Click the "Fork" button in the top right corner.
 This creates a copy of the repository in your own GitHub account.
+   - You can directly edit on your GitHub Web and submit a pull request **(skip to step 6)** or edit on your local machine (continue with step 2)

 2. **Clone your forked repository to your local machine:**